LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 )
 ```

 3. React comes with several built-in Hooks like `useState`.
-Sometimes you'll wish that there was a Hook for some more specific purpose: for example to fetch data, hold loading state and errors.
-You might not find these Hooks in React, we can create our own Hooks for our application's needs.
+Sometimes you'll wish that there was a Hook for some more specific purpose: for example to fetch data, hold loading state, and errors.
+You might not find these Hooks in React, we can create Hooks for our application's needs.

-Custom hooks let us share stateful logic, but not state itself.
+Custom hooks let us share stateful logic, but not the state itself.
 Components using hooks don't have as much repetitive logic.
 When we extract logic into custom hooks, we can hide the gnarly details of how we deal with some external system or a browser API.
-The of components then expresses intent and not the implementation.
+The components then express intent and not the implementation.

 Hook names must start with `use` followed by a capital letter.
 So let's create our first hook `useAuth` which will implement logic related to our application's auth processes.

-Create new `src/hooks/useAuth.jsx` file with the following content.
+Create a new `src/hooks/useAuth.jsx` file with the following content.

 ```jsx
 import { useNavigate } from 'react-router-dom'